MaxiDonkey/DelphiMistralAI/README.md

 To utilize the Delphi classes managing the **Codestral** function, you are required to create a new KEY on the ***Mistral.ai website***.
 Please note that obtaining this key necessitates providing a valid phone number.
 Go to this address to create a key for using **Codestral** [Key creation](https://console.mistral.ai/codestral)

-#### End points

-**Codestral** can be used directly to generate code using the endpoint: `https://codestral.mistral.ai/v1/fim/completions`, and for chat interactions with the endpoint: `https://codestral.mistral.ai/v1/chat/completions`.

-However, it is crucial to understand that chat usage requires using only the **"codestral-latest"** model or similar.
-In other words, with the endpoint `https://codestral.mistral.ai/v1/chat/completions`, a model such as **"open-mixtral-8x22b-2404"** or similar cannot be used; instead, **"codestral-latest" should be preferred**.

 #### Codestral initialization

 When instantiating the interface managing the ***TMistralAI*** type class, the `CodestralSpec` specification must be specified in the `create` constructor.